roonaar/NAVASS/README.md

 # NAVASS

-Simple tool for terrestrial navigation
+Simple tool for dead reckoning in terrestrial navigation.
+Allows the user to calculate speed made good and perform a four point fix.